Naqib Ahmed Chowdhury

-Naqib Ahmed Chowdhury is a retired Major General of Bangladesh Army.
-He served as General officer commanding (GOC) of 19th Infantry division.
-Prior to join here, he was Military Secretary to Prime Minister of Bangladesh, Sheikh Hasina from Dec 2019 to March 2022.
+Naqib Ahmed Chowdhury is a retired major general of the Bangladesh Army.
+He served as general officer commanding (GOC) of the 19th Infantry Division.
+Prior to that, he was military secretary to the Prime Minister of Bangladesh, Sheikh Hasina, from December 2019 to March 2022.

 Career

-Chowdhury is a former College Secretary of National Defence College.
+Chowdhury is a former college secretary of the National Defence College.

-Chowdhury was the commander of infantry brigade in the Bandarban region in 2015.
+Chowdhury was the commander of an infantry brigade in the Bandarban region in 2015.
 He inaugurated a school by the JAAGO Foundation along with Superintendent of Police of Bandarban District Devdas Bhattacharya and Bohmong king U Chaw Prue Choudhury.
 He is a director of Trust Bank.